Contact: Gina DiGravio, 617-638-8480, email@example.com

-Women who are able to naturally have children later in life tend to live longer, and the genetic variants that allow them to do so also might facilitate exceptionally long life spans, according to a new study co-authored by a team of BU School of Public Health biostatisticians.
+(Boston)–Women who are able to naturally have children later in life tend to live longer and the genetic variants that allow them to do so might also facilitate exceptionally long life spans.

-The study, led by BU School of Medicine researchers and published in Menopause: The Journal of the North American Menopause Society, says women who are able to have children after the age of 33 have a greater chance of living longer than women who had their last child before the age of 30.
+A Boston University School of Medicine (BUSM) study published in Menopause: The Journal of the North American Menopause Society, says women who are able to have children after the age of 33 have a greater chance of living longer than women who had their last child before the age of 30.

-The findings also indicate that women may be the driving force behind the evolution of genetic variants that slow aging and decrease risk for age-related genes, which help people live to extreme old age, the researchers said.
+The findings also indicate that women may be the driving force behind the evolution of genetic variants that slow aging and decrease risk for age-related genes, which help people live to extreme old age.

-The study results are consistent with other findings on the relationship between maternal age at the birth of the last child and exceptional longevity.
-Previous studies have found that women who gave birth to a child after the age of 40 were four times more likely to live to 100 than women who had their last child at a younger age.
+The results of this study are consistent with other findings on the relationship between maternal age at birth of last child and exceptional longevity.
+Previously, the NECS found that women who gave birth to a child after the age of 40 were four times more likely to live to 100 than women who had their last child at a younger age.

-Co-authors on the study include: Fangui Sun, Paola Sebastiani, Harold Bae and Avery McIntosh, all from the biostatistics department.
-Also contributing were researchers from the Mailman School of Public Health, Washington University and the University of Pennsylvania.
+Also contributing to this study were researchers from Boston University School of Public Health, Mailman School of Public Health, Washington University and the University of Pennsylvania.

 The Long Life Family Study is funded by the U.S. National Institute on Aging/National Institutes of Health.